CharredPicks

 For Kansas City Style:

-2. Add the flavor builders by stirring in Worcestershire sauce, liquid smoke, garlic powder, onion powder, smoked paprika, and cayenne.
-The mixture should smell rich and slightly smoky at this point.
+Stir in Worcestershire sauce, liquid smoke, garlic powder, onion powder, smoked paprika, and cayenne.
+The kitchen should smell like a BBQ joint at this point.

 For Carolina Style:

-2. Dissolve the sugar by whisking in brown sugar until completely dissolved, about 1-2 minutes.
-The mixture will look thin, but that's exactly what you want.
+Whisk in brown sugar until completely dissolved, about 1-2 minutes.
+The mixture looks thin now, but that's exactly what you want for competition-style smoked ribs.

 For Texas Style: